-"My daughter's passion and God-given talents in the arts were uncovered by the fantastic art teachers at Minnehaha."
+"My daughter's passion and God-given talents in the arts were uncovered by the fantastic teachers at Minnehaha."

-Current parent of a kindergarten student
+Parent of a kindergarten student

 Your child will be encouraged to try new activities, set movement goals for themselves, and grow in their skills.
 Most importantly, they will learn the joy of encouraging others and the power of teamwork.

 A Different Kind of Fitness Program